mkuthan/mkuthan.github.io/source/_posts/2014-05-09-development-environment-setup.markdown

 categories: [linux, bash, ruby, java, node.js]
 ---

-This document is a manual how to configure flexible development environment for _Java_, _JavaScript_ and _Ruby_.
+This document is a manual how to configure flexible development environment for _Java_, _JavaScript_ and _Ruby_ - my primary set of tools.
-Even if the runtimes installation with `apt-get` is trivial task, there is limited control over installed version.
+Even if the runtimes installation with `apt-get` seems to be a trivial task, there is limited control over installed version of the runtime.
 The goal is to configure environment where you can easily change _Java_, _Ruby_ or _node.js_ versions.
+Where you can define the runtime version on project level.

-The most convenient way to configure and manage runtimes is to use environment manager.
+The most convenient way to configure and manage runtimes is to use environment managers.
 Environment manager is nothing more than shell script, the script intercepts executed commands using shim executables injected into your `PATH`.
 There are two flavours of the environment managers: `rvm` and `rbenv` like.
 I prefer the second one, it is less obtrusive and follows general unix principle: "do one thing and do it well".

 Let's start and install environment managers (for _Java_, _Ruby_ and _node.js_) into your home directory: